Kevin D. Cacabelos

 Overview

-Kevin Cacabelos focuses on education, artificial intelligence, and technology law, representing clients in both state and federal courts.
-His experience spans a wide array of legal issues, particularly those affecting universities and educational institutions, including compliance with Title VI and Section 504.
+Kevin Cacabelos focuses on education, artificial intelligence, and technology law.
+His experience spans a wide array of legal issues, particularly those affecting universities, educational institutions, and non-profit organizations.
+He advises clients on issues including DEI programs and policies, federal funding, admissions, and scholarships.
+He provides compliance counseling on state and federal law, such Title VI, Section 1981, and Section 504.

 Career & Education